Building vs Buying a house – what’s your best option?

 Since everyone wants their house to reflect their personality, home builders have had to adapt.
 With some now offering the ability to change the designs.

-However, if you self-build you’re in control from day one.
-Every last detail is down to you.
+However, you might wonder how to self build and whether you’ll get to build your dream home.
+With any self build project, you’re in complete control of every detail.
 While this may send shivers down your spine, a good builder is worth their salt as they can help you interpret your ideas into the finished product.

 It’s also likely, that the open market in your area is full of properties that tick a lot of your boxes but don’t quite satisfy all of them.
 So even after purchasing a home, it still might need some fine-tuning to get it perfect.